 The National Children's Advocacy Center (NCAC) has collaborated with renowned researchers Sonja Brubacher and Martine Powell with Griffith University in Australia to offer Building Forensic Interviewing Skills Online Training.
-The purpose of NCAC’s Building Forensic Interviewing Skills Online Training is to provide professionals, who have completed a nationally-recognized basic forensic interview training, the opportunity to strengthen and expand their practical skills.
+The purpose of NCAC’s Building Forensic Interviewing Skills Online Training is to provide professionals, who have completed a nationally or state recognized forensic interview training, the opportunity to strengthen and expand their practical skills.

 Research proves that forensic interviewers do not use as many open-ended questions as they believe they do, and many interviewers find it challenging to follow best practices.
 This training will provide opportunities to review and practice key elements of forensic interviewing, to improve practice and enhance interviewing skills.
 In addition, interviewers will receive preparation and practice tools to use to evaluate their own interviews and to participate in effective peer review with other interviewers.

 *Participants must complete the course before the closing date.

 Applications will be accepted through July 10, 2018.